abdyek/whoo/README.md

 # Whoo
 Whoo is a database agnostic authentication library to manage authentication operation easily.
-Whoo provides you a layer to access and manage user and authentication in your application using Propel ORM.
-Actually whoo only presents [JWT](https://github.com/firebase/php-jwt) library and [Propel ORM](ttps://github.com/propelorm/Propel2) as wrapped to import authentication operation in your application fast.
+Whoo provides you a layer to access and manage user and authentication in your application using [Propel ORM](https://github.com/propelorm/Propel2).

 ## Installation
-`composer require abdyek/whoo "1.0.0-beta3"`
+`composer require abdyek/whoo "1.0.0-beta4"`

 ### Notice!